 These differences in roles reflect the more profound ideological differences between the certificates - the focus of CSM on implementing Scrum at the team level and DASM's more encompassing view of the organization.

-Relating with the current CSM trends, I forecast:
+In relation to the current CSM trends, I forecast:

-There's no straightforward answer to the which one is better, CSM or DASM?.
+There's no straightforward answer to which one is better, CSM or DASM?.
 With that said, these might help guide your choice.

 Early Career 0-3 (agile)